khofstadter/navigatingthedigitalworld.com/docs/cs220/cs220au.md

 -->

-### w3 Websites, digital portfolio setup (GitHub, Markdown)
+### W3 Websites, digital portfolio setup (GitHub, Markdown)
-#### intro
+#### Introduction
-- how do you take notes?
+- How do you take notes?
 - GitHub account and repositories
 - Markdown language

-1. do you need clarification on the assignment?
+1. Do you need clarification on the assignment?
-2. any other questions (e.g. coming to the evening class?)
+2. Any other questions (e.g. coming to the evening class?)
-3. did you manage to finish watching/reading the info on the [Digital identities](../docs/digital-identities) page?
+3. Did you manage to finish watching/reading the info on the [Digital identities](../docs/digital-identities) page?
-4. did you manage to write up your notes?
+4. Did you manage to write up your notes?
-5. where are your notes now?
+5. Where are your notes now?
 What format?
-6. have you managed to create an online group for yourselves to discuss ideas freely?
+6. Have you managed to create an online group for yourselves to discuss ideas freely?

-#### today
+#### Today
-Today we will
+Today we will:
-1. talk a bit about websites
+1. Talk a bit about websites
-2. password
+2. Passwords
-3. create a GitHub account with two repositories (aka repos)
+3. Create a GitHub account with two repositories (AKA repos)
-  - one private (you can use it for your notes)
+  - One private (you can use it for your notes)
-  - one public (you will have to use it for your assignment)
+  - One public (you will have to use it for your assignment)
-- start the ‘log’ and the ‘TODO’ lists in your portfolios
+- Start the 'Log' and the 'Tasks' lists in your portfolios
-- use the GitHub Pages function in your repositories' settings to turn Markdown files into HTML (to create your website) -->
+- Use the GitHub Pages function in your repositories' settings to turn Markdown files into HTML (to create your website)

 <!--
 ### homework ideas